xia-lab/Metabolomics_2022/README.md

 The aim of this workflow is to perform statistical analysis and data integration on a subset of breast cancer samples from a paper by [Terunuma et al](https://www.ncbi.nlm.nih.gov/pubmed/24316975).
 The data consists of untargeted metabolomics (Metabolon) of 352 known metabolites and microarrary analysis (Affymetrix Human Gene 1.0 ST Array) of the tissue samples.
 Tissue samples were obtained from 67 human breast tumors and 65 tumor-adjacent noncancerous tissue samples.

 To begin, perform microarray data analysis using NetworkAnalyst to obtain a list of enriched genes ([download ppt here]()).
 Next, use MetaboAnalyst to obtain the list of enriched metabolites ([download ppt here](https://github.com/xia-lab/Metabolomics2019/blob/master/targeted_metabolomics_metaboanalyst.pptx)).
 Note that though this pptx presents a different dataset, the same workflow can be applied to the breast cancer data.
+Finally, perform multi-omics data integration and 3D visualization using OmicsNet ([download ppt here]()).

 ## Additional Information